Supplemental Nutrition Assistance Program (SNAP) is the name of the federal Food Stamp Program. Maryland uses the name "Food Supplement Program."

 - You can appeal any denial, termination, or reduction of benefits

-- Appeals must be filed in writing at your local Department of Social Services office.
-It is best to file it in person and to get a receipt showing that you filed the appeal.
+- Appeals can be filed in writing at your local Department of Social Services office.
+If you file it in person, ask for a copy of the appeal and a receipt showing that you filed the appeal.
+Here is a link to a Request for Fair Hearing Form: https://www.dhr.state.md.us/documents/SHINE/SHINE%20Forms/Appeal%20Form.pdf

-- Appeals must be filed within 90 days of the action, or you cannot appeal.
+- Appeals must be filed within 90 days of the notice (if adequate) or the action taken.

-- If you file within 10 days of notice that benefits are being terminated or reduced, and you ask that the benefits continue until the appeal decision is made, they will continue automatically until the decision.
+- You have the right to request that your benefits continue uninterrupted while your appeal is pending.
+If you file an appeal within 10 days of the date on the notice informing you that benefits are being terminated or reduced, and you ask that the benefits continue until the appeal decision is made, your benefits will continue automatically until the decision.
 If you do not want benefits to continue until the decision, you must specifically request that they not continue.
 If you do not appeal within 10 days, the termination or reduction will happen.

 Source of Funds: